johannww/phd-impl/chaincodes/carbon/README.md

         - The settlement service will debit a value <= than the buy price and >= than the sell price.
 - [] Handle fungibility of tokens for independent auctions
     - They are minted as non-fungible, and become fungible after the auction.
+    - IDEA: allow the owner to transfer the non-fungible to the wallet as a fungible token.

 # Testing